copcasui/Shallot/README.md

 # Shallot
-Simple ,,about me'' page to demonstrate and test out my coding abilities
+Simple ,,about me'' page to demonstrate and test out my coding abilities.